Explore Breathtaking Trails: Hiking in Ouray

 Cautions / Notes

-• Stair routes can be strenuous for some visitors
+• Stair routes can be strenuous for some visitors• Not advised in icy conditions without traction• No dogs permitted

 How to get to the trailhead from the Ouray Visitor Information Center